qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Predefined scales**

 Here, you find a list of predefined scales.
-With the |mActionSignPlus|
+With the |signPlus|
-and |mActionSignMinus| buttons you can add or remove your personal scales.
+and |signMinus| buttons you can add or remove your personal scales.
 You can also import or export scales from/to a ``.XML`` file.
 Note that you still have the possibility to remove your changes and reset to the predefined list.